-A lot of industries require some sort of accreditation of certification in order to join them.
-These are often meant to ensure that new employees are up-to-date with the industry standards and know what the job requires from them.
-Additionally, it’s a great way for current and prospective employees to acquire new skills and broaden their professional scope.
+A lot of industries require some sort of accreditation or certification in order to join them — and editing is no exception.
+Copy editing certificates are often meant to ensure that new professionals are up-to-date with industry standards and know what the job requires from them.
+It’s also a great way for current and prospective editors to acquire new skills and broaden their professional scope.

-The short answer is not necessarily.
-The long answer is that it depends on your previous work experience, education, and professional relationships.
+The short answer is no, a copy editing (also sometimes written as copyediting) certificate won’t be necessary.
+The long answer is that it depends on your previous work experience, education, and professional network.

 “I don't think a certificate is necessarily required, but it certainly makes things easier than muddling through by oneself,” says editor Kelsy Thompson.
-“Authors tend to favor certified copy editors over non-certified — rightfully so.
-And I think the certification programs are very helpful and a very efficient way to learn how to become a copyeditor.”
+“Authors tend to favor certified copy editors over non-certified ones — rightfully so.
+And I think the certification programs are very helpful and a very efficient way to learn how to become a copy editor.”

-Mary-Theresa Hussey, certified copyeditor and acquisition editor at Harlequin, explains that “it was useful at the time to reinforce grammar, style, how to make changes and the differences in the roles that the line and copy-editor fulfill.”
+“A certification program is useful to reinforce grammar, style, as well as learn how to make changes and the differences in the roles that the line and copy editor fulfill.”

 Give you a leg up